 - Research, outreach and engage with Vietnamese, Cambodian, Filipinx, and Asian residents about community issues, and events

 - Organize and participate in phone bank, door knock, community meeting, and educational workshops and articles

 - Engage and recruit with volunteer base, students, leaders, resident/community members, and community partners

-- Outreach about the 2017 and 2018 local Election and integrated voter engagement
+- Outreach about the 2018 local Election and integrated voter engagement

 - Attend cohort meeting, shape narrative, and messaging.

 - Community outreach, engagement, and facilitation

 - Organizing and managing phone banks, and door knocks